Set up a Store with Multiple Store Views

 Details

-• DB Trigger: This is the recommended setting.
-The DB Trigger method allows for requests to be sent multiple times in case of a failure (for example, connection issues).
-If you select this option, the Max Newsletter Request Retry Count option will appear at the bottom of the Export Connection Configuration section.
-There, you can change the default number of retries from 10 to a custom number.
+• DB Trigger: Recommended option.
+Sends requests multiple times if a failure occurs (for example, connection issues).
+When selected, the Max Newsletter Request Retry Count option appears at the bottom of this section.
+The default retry count is 10, but you can enter a custom number.

 Enable Product Synchronization